jqtrde/remote/README.md

 ASTER
 -----

-The Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) is one of a number of instruments on board the Terra platform, which was launched in December 1999.
-ASTER provides fourteen spectral bands with 15- to 90-meter resolutions depending on the band(s).
+One of a number of instruments on board the Terra platform, which was launched in December 1999.
+ASTER provides fourteen spectral bands with 15 to 90 meter resolutions depending on the band(s).
 ASTER does not acquire data continuously; its sensors are activated only to collect specific scenes upon request.

 [More](https://lta.cr.usgs.gov/satellite_aster) [here](http://asterweb.jpl.nasa.gov/)